-The Memory Management facility is used to prevent situations where a Space server gets into an out-of-memory failure scenario.
+The GigaSpaces cache policy is used to prevent situations where a Space server gets into an out-of-memory failure scenario.
 Based on the configured cache policy, the memory manager protects the Space (and the application, if it is running co-located with the Space) from consuming memory beyond a defined threshold.

 The client application is expected to have business logic that handles any